ttkorhonen/e3pages/docs/kb/training/workbook/12_conda_environment.md

 * Work with cookiecutter

 :::{note}
-This chapter contains detailed information as to work with conda and e3.
+This chapter contains detailed information to work with conda and e3.
 If you intend to work only with e3 environment, then this chapter can be skipped.
 :::